 Court Rules In Favor of Armory

 The importance of possession in acquiring property rights was understood prior to the case of Armory v.
 Delamirie; in fact, the rule of “finders, keepers” has existed in some form since ancient Rome.
 But it was Armory which caused this old idea to be codified in our common law.
-The fact that our common law was heavily impacted by a chimney sweep helper’s stroke of good fortune is nothing less than remarkable.
+The fact that our law was impacted by a chimney sweep’s son stroke of good luck is remarkable.